VoltDB/voltdb/examples/windowing-with-ddl/README.md

 VoltDB Examples come with a run.sh script that sets up some environment and saves some of the typing needed to work with Java clients.
 It should be fairly readable to show what is precisely being run to accomplish a given task.

 1. Make sure "bin" inside the VoltDB kit is in your path.
-2. Type "voltdb create --force" to start an empty, single-node VoltDB server.
+2. Type "voltdb create -f" to start an empty, single-node VoltDB server.
-3. Type "sqlcmd < ddl.sql" to load the schema and the jarfile of procedures into VoltDB.
+3. Open a new shell in the same directory and type "sqlcmd < ddl.sql" to load the schema and the jarfile of procedures into VoltDB.
 4. Type "./run.sh client" to run the client code.

+You can stop the server, running client, or webserver at any time with `ctrl-c` or `SIGINT`.

 The default settings for the client have it running for 2 minutes, and inserting at rows at a rate such that the table can comfortably hold 30s of tuples without any inserts hitting the row limit and failing.